Adversarial Counterfactual Environment Model Learning: Additional Results

-In Fig.~\ref{fig:learning_curve_mujoco}, we can see that both OFF-SL and GALILEO perform well in the training datasets.
-OFF-SL can even reach a bit lower error in halfcheetah and walker2d.
-However, when we verify the models through ``expert'' datasets, which are collected by other policies, the performance of GALILEO is significantly more stable and better than OFF-SL.
-As the training continues, OFF-SL even gets worse and worse.
+In Fig.~\ref{fig:learning_curve_mujoco}, we can see that all algorithms perform well in the training datasets.
+OFF-SL and SCIGAN can even reach a bit lower error in halfcheetah and walker2d.
+However, when we verify the models through ``expert'' and ``medium-replay'' datasets, which are collected by other policies, the performance of GALILEO is significantly more stable and better than all other algorithms.
+As the training continues, the baseline algorithms even gets worse and worse.
+However, whether in GALILEO or other baselines, the performance for testing is at least 2x worse than in the training dataset, and the error is large especially in halfcheetah.
+The phenomenon indicates that although GALILEO can make better performances for counterfactual queries, the risks of using the models are still large and still challenging to be further solved.

+We then verify the generalization ability of the learned models above by adopting them into offline model-based RL.
+Instead of designing sophisticated tricks to suppress policy exploration and learning in risky regions as current offline model-based RL algorithms~\cite{mopo,morel} do, we just use the standard SAC algorithm~\cite{sac} to exploit the models for policy learning to strictly verify the ability of the models.
+Unfortunately, we found that the compounding error will still be inevitably large in the 1,000-step rollout, which is the standard horizon in MuJoCo tasks, leading all models to fail to derive a reasonable policy.
+To better verify the effects of models on policy optimization, we learn and evaluate the policies with three smaller horizons: $H \in \{10,20,40\}$.